fltech-imbal/imbal/sphinx/source/imbal/regression/tsne_visualization.md

 </div>

-As you can see in the visualization above, in the case where the labels are plotted in order (left), the few blue points that have been plotted in the orange region are almost entirely lost.
+As you can see in the visualization above, in the case where the labels are plotted most frequent first (left), the few orange points that have been plotted in the blue region are almost entirely lost.
 On the other hand, using our "rare plotted last" method (right), all the orange points plotted within the blue region are clearly visible.